rblopes/fire-arrow/README.md

 A cross-platform, simple item and hint display tracker for OoTR, humbly made with Godot Engine.

-> **Note**: This is a proof-of-concept, at its early stages of
+> **Note**: This is a proof-of-concept, at its early stages of development.
-> development.
-While I tried my best to make it work without issues, it might
+> While I tried my best to make it work without issues, it might still contain
-> still contain some unexpected bugs, **use it at your on risk**!
+> some unexpected bugs, **use it at your on risk**!
->
-> Project migration for Godot Engine 4.0 (beta) should begin shortly.

 ## What is it?